 Things are changing.
 Well, actually, it changed a while ago.
+The things people buy online have evolved somewhat.
 Did you notice?

 So, if you’re in the position of trying to do info marketing online, what do you do?
 Should you sink weeks of work into that next ebook offer?